ministryofjustice/hmpps-typescript-lib/packages/eslint-config-hmpps/README.md

 It should include all:

 - the necessary npm packages to simplify dependency management within repositories
-- rules as defined by classic Airbnb best practice with HMPPS overrides and typescript parsing
+- rules as defined by classic Airbnb best-practice with HMPPS overrides and typescript parsing

 ## Usage